mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 *While not covered in this introduction, note that it’s also possible to [import ordinary Bitcoin addresses into your tracking wallet][01].
-This allows you to move funds from another wallet directly to MMGen without having to go through the network.
-To use it, you must save the keys corresponding to the addresses where the funds are stored in a separate file for use during signing.*
+This allows you to track and spend funds from another wallet using MMGen without having to go through the network.
+To use it, you must save the keys corresponding to the addresses where the funds are stored in a separate file to use during signing.*

 Now that your addresses are being tracked, you may go ahead and send some BTC to them over the Bitcoin network.
 If you send 0.1, 0.2, 0.3 and 0.4 BTC